14. Text Data

 ), perform the inverse operation.

-When preparing reports from data analysis (e.g., using Jupyter Notebooks or writing directly to Markdown files which we later compile to PDF or HTML using pandoc) it is important to be able to output nicely formatted content programmatically.
+Reports from data analysis can be prepared, e.g., in Jupyter Notebooks or by writing directly to Markdown files which we can later compile to PDF or HTML.
+Below we briefly discuss how to output nicely formatted objects programmatically.

 objects can easily be done using f-strings